Last Updated on July 9, 2026 by Daniel Globe

 | Terrain | Keep reserve length for adjustments |

-These downhill stability tips let you distribute weight more evenly and stay composed on steep, shifting slopes.
-You’ll move with more freedom when your poles match the grade, not fight it.
 Adjust before the descent starts, then test the setting on a few steps.
-If the terrain flattens, keep a little extra length available so you can adapt quickly without interrupting your rhythm.
+If the terrain flattens, keep a little extra length available so you can adapt without breaking stride.

 Knee Strain Reduction

-Dialing in downhill pole height does more than improve balance—it also takes pressure off your knees.
-When you descend, lengthen your poles 5-10 cm so you can keep your elbows near 90 degrees and preserve strong knee support.
-This setup lets you share load through your arms, softening impact on the joint and making steep grades feel more manageable.
-Use these descent techniques to stay efficient and free:
+Dialing in downhill pole height does more than improve balance — it takes pressure off your knees.
+When you descend, lengthen your poles 5-10 cm so you can keep your elbows near 90 degrees and share load through your arms, softening impact on the joint.

 - Recheck pole length before each steep section.